Reading time: 27 minutes

 Why the Job Market in India Is Changing Faster Than Expected

-At the same time, India’s demographic structure is unique.
+India’s demographic structure adds pressure.
 With over 65% of the population under 35, the country produces roughly 15 million new graduates every year.
 The problem is not a lack of people.
-It’s a mismatch between what colleges teach and what employers actually need in 2025.
+It is a mismatch between what colleges teach and what employers actually need in 2025-2026.

 The World Economic Forum’s Future of Jobs Report 2025 estimates that 85 million jobs globally will be displaced by automation by 2030, while 97 million new roles will emerge.
 India sits right at the center of that shift.